lavgup/mediawiki.js/README.md

 ## Contributing
 Open a PR!
 Might be worth opening an issue if it's a major commit, to get the heads up from me.

+## Todo
+* Cache some user data on initialisation.
+* Add a queue for all HTTP requests.
+* Write docs...even though they're pretty unnecessary looking at the code IMO, especially [index.d.ts](/src/index.d.ts).
+Might as well auto-generate them from the typings/JSDoc in the main file.